-NDRRA activation requested by: DCDSS.
+NDRRA activation requested by: DCCSDS.
 Ph: 13 QGOV (13 74 68)

-DCDSS will collate and review impact data, and if required, a business case will be drafted and forwarded to the QRA for review, then on-forwarded to the Department of the Premier and Cabinet.
+DCCSDS will collate and review impact data, and if required, a Business Case will be drafted and forwarded to the QRA for review, then on-forwarded to the Department of the Premier and Cabinet.
 If endorsed by the Premier, it will be forwarded to the Commonwealth for approval by the Prime Minister.

-Administrating Authority: Once activated, please contact DCDSS.
+Administrating Authority: Once activated, please contact DCCSDS.
 Ph: 13QGOV (137468)

-Special Disaster Assistance Recovery Grants of up to \$25,000 may be made available for communities that have suffered direct impact from the eligible disaster.
+Special Disaster Assistance (Clean up and Recovery Grants) of up to \$25,000 may be made available for communities that have suffered direct impact from the eligible disaster.
 Grants can be used for clean-up and reinstatement but not for providing compensation for losses (i.e. loss of income/trade):

-Non-profit organisations - NDRRA activation requested by: DCDSS Small business - NDRRA activation requested by: DESBT Primary producers - NDRRA activation requested by: DAF
+Non-Profit Organisations - NDRRA activation requested by: DCCSDS Small Business - NDRRA activation requested by: DTESB Primary Producers - NDRRA activation requested by: DAF

-The requesting agency will source information from state government agencies and local governments, industry bodies, Chambers of Commerce, primary producers, small businesses and "on the ground" observation from staff visiting the affected areas for each sector.
-The requesting agency will then review the information collated and if it meets the requirements as set by the Commonwealth (e.g. more than 33 per cent of small business are directly affected), a business case will be forwarded to the QRA for review, then on-forwarded to the Department of the Premier and Cabinet.
+The requesting agency will source information from state and local governments, industry bodies, Chambers of Commerce, primary producers, small businesses and "on the ground" observation from staff visiting the affected areas for each sector.
+The requesting agency will then review the information collated and if it meets the requirements as set by the Commonwealth (e.g. more than 33 per cent of small business are directly affected), a Business Case will be drafted and forwarded to the QRA for review, then on-forwarded to the Department of the Premier and Cabinet.
 If endorsed by the Premier, it will be forwarded to the Commonwealth for approval by the Prime Minister.